-- "several [registered representatives] Defendants failed to use reasonable diligence, care, and skill to understand the business combination with Beneficient, Beneficient's business, or the impact of that business combination on the L Bonds' risk"; - "did not understand the risk of L Bonds"; - "did not understand the nature of the collateral for L Bonds"; and - "knew little, if anything, about Beneficient's finances, including its history of operating losses, and did nothing to educate themselves."
+- "[S]everal [RR] Defendants failed to use reasonable diligence, care, and skill to understand the business combination with Beneficient, Beneficient's business, or the impact of that business combination on the L Bonds' risk." - "[D]id not understand the risk of L Bonds." - "[D]id not understand the nature of the collateral for L Bonds." - "[K]new little, if anything, about Beneficient's finances, including its history of operating losses, and did nothing to educate themselves."